pascalgrimaud/generator-jhipster-docker/README.md

 See the official [documentation](http://www.jhipster.tech/separating-front-end-and-api/)

 Follow these steps:
 - Start your local backend server or use an existing one.
-You can start more than 1 backend.
+You can start more than 1 backend server.
 - Edit `src/main/docker/nginx/nginx.conf`, depending on the 1st step
 - Start NGinx: